sashkatap/Web_Parsing/README.md

 ### Multiple pages scraping with Scrapy

-[Books_pages folder](https://github.com/sashkatap/scraping/tree/main/books_pages) - Here I created a spider file again [pages_crawl.py](https://github.com/sashkatap/scraping/blob/main/books_pages/books_pages/spiders/pages_crawl.py) for this time to get all items (books) from all pages of [the site](https://books.toscrape.com/).
+[Books_pages folder](https://github.com/sashkatap/scraping/tree/main/books_pages) - Here I created a spider file again [pages_crawl.py](https://github.com/sashkatap/scraping/blob/main/books_pages/books_pages/spiders/pages_crawl.py) for this time to get all books from all pages of [the site](https://books.toscrape.com/).
 Summury 1000 books in a minute.

 As a result I got [books_pages_all.json](https://github.com/sashkatap/scraping/blob/main/books_pages/books_pages_all.json) file with image, title, price, description and UPC of each book.